 Engage Your Audience

 - Comment on posts and get discussions going among your followers.
-Move the discussion across social platforms and show your fun side, not just business.
+Interact on social platforms and show your fun side, not just business.

 - Ask questions.
 Don't make it all about promoting your event; show a real interest in your users.